 The rumors are true: people in the midwest are actually really nice and “Minnesota Nice” isn’t just a made up saying that has no meaning behind it.

 And if you’re wondering what “Minnesota Nice” is, here ya go.
-A lovely definition from Wikipedia:
+A sweet definition from Wikipedia:

 “Minnesota nice is the stereotypical behavior of people born and raised in Minnesota to be courteous, reserved, and mild-mannered.”